Detecting Origin Attribution for Text-to-Image Diffusion Models: Detecting Image Attribution in RGB

 \section{Detecting Image Attribution in RGB}

-In this section, we benchmark the performance of image attribution across 12 modern text-to-image generators, and we examine the impact of various architectures, training sizes, and cross-domain influences on task performance.
-We then delve into the detectability of traces for various hyperparameter adjustments during the inference stage.
+In this section, we benchmark image attribution performance across 12 modern text-to-image generators, examining the impact of various architectures, training sizes, and cross-domain influences on task performance.
+We then analyze the detectability of traces for various hyperparameter adjustments during inference time.
 Finally, inspired by typical user workflows, we investigate whether AI-generated images can still be attributed to their original generators after being modified by distinct software or models.